Mediterranean tropical-like cyclone: Medicane Leucosia

 The unusual Mediterranean tropical storm of January 1982, dubbed Leucosia, was first detected in waters north of Libya.
 The storm likely reached the Atlas mountain range as a low-pressure area by 23 January 1982, reinforced by an elongated, slowly-drifting trough above the Iberian Peninsula.
 Eventually, a closed circulation center developed by 1310 UTC, over parts of the Mediterranean with sea surface temperatures (SSTs) of approximately 16 C and air temperature of 12 C. A hook-shaped cloud developed within the system shortly thereafter, rotating as it elongated into a 150 km-long comma-shaped apparatus.
 After looping around Sicily, it drifted eastward between the island and Peloponnese, recurving on its track again, exhibiting clearly curved spiral banding before shrinking slightly.
 The cyclone reached its peak intensity at 1800 UTC on the following day, maintaining an atmospheric pressure of 992 mbar, and was succeeded by a period of gradual weakening, with the system's pressure eventually rising to 1009 mbar.
 The system slightly reintensified, however, for a six-hour period on 26 January.
 Ship reports indicated winds of 93 km/h were present in the cyclone at the time, tropical storm-force winds on the Saffir–Simpson hurricane wind scale, likely near the eyewall of the cyclone, which features the highest winds in a tropical cyclone.

 The Global Weather Center's Cyclone Weather Center of the United States Air Force (USAF) initiated "Mediterranean Cyclone Advisories" on the cyclone at six-hour intervals starting at 1800 UTC on 27 January, until 0600 UTC on the following day.
 Convection was most intense in the eastern sector of the cyclone as it drifted east-northeastward.
 On infrared satellite imagery, the eye itself was 58.5 km in diameter, contracting to just 28 km one day prior to making landfall.
 The cyclone passed by Malta, Italy, and Greece before dissipating several days later, in the extreme eastern Mediterranean.
 Observations related to the cyclone, however, were inadequate, and although the system maintained numerous tropical characteristics, it is possible it was merely a compact but powerful extratropical cyclone exhibiting a clear eye, spiral banding, towering cumulonimbi, and high surface winds along the eyewall.

-27 Sep – 2 October 1983
+1983 Medicane

 On 27 September 1983, a medicane was observed at sea between Tunisia and Sicily, looping around Sardinia and Corsica, coming ashore twice on the islands, before making landfall at Tunis early on 2 October and dissipating.
 The development of the system was not encouraged by baroclinic instability; rather, convection was incited by abnormally high sea surface temperatures (SSTs) at the time of its formation.
 It also featured a definitive eye, tall cumulonimbus clouds, intense sustained winds, and a warm core.
 For most of its duration, it maintained a diameter of 200 to 300 km, though it shrank just before landfall on Ajaccio to a diameter of 100 km.